JuliaAI/MLJTuning.jl/README.md

   strategy, resampling strategy, performance measure(s), selection heuristic, and total iteration count are given.
-This definition is intentionally broad and the interface places no restriction on the allowed types of this object, although all strategies should support the one-dimensional range objects defined in `MLJBase` (see [below](#range-types).
-A range may be generally be understood as the "space" of models being searched *plus* strategy-specific data explaining how models from that space are actually to be generated (e.g., grid resolutions or probability distributions specific to particular hyper-parameters).
+This definition is intentionally broad and the interface places no restriction on the allowed types of this object, although **all strategies should support the one-dimensional range objects** defined in `MLJBase` (see [below](#range-types)).
+Generally, a range may be understood as the "space" of models being searched *plus* strategy-specific data explaining how models from that space are actually to be generated (e.g., grid resolutions or probability distributions specific to particular hyper-parameters).
 For more on range types see [Range